akirattii/akirattii.github.io/ripple-wallet/en/README.md

 Unfortunately, that is The END as usual with other cryptocurrencies.
 Just in case we recommend you save your secret seed as a screenshot image or a paper wallet on the safety place like a USB memory or your real wallet.

+> Open source?

+Yes.
+This wallet is a Chrome extension, which is *actually* open source software because you can read its source code whenever you want by *DevTool* the built-in debugger of Chrome browser.
+By use it, you can also watch the network use of this wallet by it.
+You can believe this wallet by auditing its code by yourself.
+It is definitely an open source software but keep in mind that its copyright is still owned by me.

 ## Donation

 You like it?
 I hope your encouragement: